DavevanIersel/WinDash/README.md

 # WinDash

 **WinDash** is a Windows desktop dashboard management tool designed to enhance productivity and customization.
-It allows users to manage dashboards featuring either:

-- **Custom Web Widgets**: Embed web-based widgets using URLs.
-- **HTML + JS + CSS Widgets**: Create and add your own widgets using simple web technologies.

----

-## Features

 - **Custom Widgets**: Add widgets directly from external web URLs or design your own with HTML, JavaScript, and CSS.
-- **Built for Windows**: Optimized for Windows environments with a seamless desktop integration.
+- **Built for Windows**: Optimized for Windows environments, no support for mac or linux yet.
-- **Modern Stack**: Built using Electron, TypeScript, and popular libraries like Konva and lodash.
+- **Stack**: Built using Electron and Typescript

 ---